September 20, 2013

 - BELGIUM—Alzheimer’s disease activists will culminate a special awareness campaign with an event at the University of Antwerp.
 Two new resources will be unveiled: a book about current medical knowledge on Alzheimer’s disease (“Pieces of the Puzzle Come Together”) and a clip from a public service radio and TV ad on “Research Gives Hope.”

-Read more about affiliate activities and the issues in their respective countries.
+Read more about global partner activities and the issues in their respective countries.

 # # #